 Let's define what this music film technique is

 Before we dive into this article, it's critical to understand what a mickey mousing actually means.
-For a complete definition and meaning, look below:
+Let's get into it below for a full definition and meaning:

 Film music sync